 There are three keys to this strategy:

 Second, develop a launch-phase job description that makes your expectations crystal clear and at the same time expertly addresses the big concerns of 100-fold players.
-Here’s the one I used just this past fall when we did 40 Days of Purpose.
+Here’s the one we used just this past fall when we did Transformed.
 Go ahead and click to open it note a few things:

 - I’m recruiting them to a limited term (10 to 13 weeks) commitment.
 That is really big.
 When you recruit for a church-wide campaign, you need lots of help right away.
 But…you really want to get them in the door with an easy first commitment (note the similarity to the way we think about recruiting hosts which is a 6 week commitment).

-- I’m recruiting them a specific time commitment that is significant (2 to 5 hours), but with explanation that “most weeks it really will be more like 1 to 2 hours.
+- I’m recruiting them a specific time commitment that is significant (1 to 2 hours), but with explanation that “most weeks it really will be more like an hour.
 Just imagine though, what might happen if as you’re making your calls you come across a really tough situation.
 That might add to your commitment that week, but it’s for a limited duration (10 to 13 weeks).

 - I will be providing full training (see the second page of the job description).
 This is a big thing.
 Note that I’m providing 4 conference call training sessions.
 They’re not driving in to do these centrally.
 They’re in the evening after the kids are down.
 They can even be in their pajamas.

 Individually meet with the prospective coaches on your list for coffee, breakfast or lunch.
 It will be tempting to call them.
 It will be even more tempting to hold a centralized meeting and recruit them all at the same time.
 That is much less effective.
-Here is a script I’ve used to recruit launch-phase coaches.
+See also, How to Recruit a Potential Small Group Coach.

 You can do this.
 You’ve got the people.
 There are no exceptions to the rule that every church has untapped (or at least out of position 100-fold leaders) who will respond and make a huge difference if they’re just given an opportunity.